chazzox/chazzox.uk/src/content/blogs/hello-world.md

 screenSurface = SDL_GetWindowSurface(window);
 ```

-This, however would not actually keep the game window open.
+This, however, would not actually keep the game window open.
 For that the first 'Game
 loop' was created.
 In trying to learn how to get the square to move I found that in
 order to rerender the square, you must first wipe the screen, then draw the new
 square with its fancy new coordinates